lizdotsh/minlizhash/README.md

 Added a JIT minhash backend using numba.
 Is around ~70x faster than before if jit=True.
 Selection of hash function will only work for LSH if jit is enabled, as I had to write a custom FNV-1a implementation to get it to work with numba.
 You can use FNV-1a for everything by setting hash_function = mh.jit.fnv1a32_bytes.

+Also now available on pypi under `minlizhash`.
+Just doing `pip install minlizhash` should work!

 ## Basic Usage